Easy-to-read medicine information about pregabalin – what it is, how to take it safely and possible side effects.

 |Side effects||What should I do?|

-Pregabalin interacts with a number of medicines and herbal supplements so check with your doctor or pharmacist before starting pregabalin or before starting any new medicines.
+Pregabalin interacts with a number of medicines and herbal supplements so check with your doctor or pharmacist before starting pregabalin and before starting any new medicines.

 The following links have more information on pregabalin.